1. Overview

 Clean up

-Deploying to platforms like App Engine incurs minor build and storage costs.
-In some regions, Cloud Build has its own free quota as does Cloud Storage.
-Builds consume some of that quota.
-Be aware of your storage usage to minimize potential costs, especially if your region doesn't have such a free tier.
+For full disclosure, deploying to a Google Cloud serverless compute platform like App Engine incurs minor build and storage costs.
+Cloud Build has its own free quota as does Cloud Storage.
+Storage of that image uses up some of that quota.
+However, you might live in a region that does not have such a free tier, so be aware of your storage usage to minimize potential costs.
+Specific Cloud Storage "folders" you should review include:

-However, if you're not going to continue with any other migration codelabs and want to delete everything completely, shut down your Cloud projects.
+On the other hand, if you're not going to continue with this application or other related migration codelabs and want to delete everything completely, shut down your project.

 Next steps